TheProgrammer01101/Fraction-Calculator/README.md

 # fraction-calculator
-Fraction Calculator calculates fractions and represent them visually.
-It's a cool shit.
+Fraction Calculator calculates fractions and represents the result visually.